-For 2022-2023, the Department of Counseling has paused its involvement in Chi Sigma Iota (CSI) due to staffing issues.
-Historically, the Department of Counseling has participated in CSI through Theta Chi, a branch of Chi Sigma Iota (CSI), the National Honor Society for counselors and counselor educators.
-In 2023, the DoC will review this decision and determine whether to restart its membership.
+In spring of 2022, the Department of Counseling paused its involvement in Chi Sigma Iota (CSI) due to staffing issues.
+Historically, the Department of Counseling participated in CSI through Theta Chi, a branch of Chi Sigma Iota (CSI), the National Honor Society for counselors and counselor educators.
+In 2024, the DoC will review this decision and determine whether to restart its membership.